SA Yorkie Rescue — Yorkie adoption and surrender support South AfricaSA Yorkie Rescue

 Can I get my Yorkie back if my finances improve?

-SAYR's focus is on finding a permanent, safe home.
+SAYR's focus is on planning a safe, suitable next step.
 If your situation may be temporary, discuss this openly.
 The team may be able to suggest alternatives, though temporary foster care is not always available.

 You are not failing your dog by asking for help

 The opposite is true.
 Reaching out before the situation becomes a welfare crisis is the most responsible, loving thing you can do.
-Complete the form and let SAYR help you find the safest path forward.
+Complete the form so the team can review the safest available path forward; a particular outcome cannot be guaranteed.